hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 * remove any need for XoT implementations to support legacy behavior that XFR-over-TCP implementations have historically often supported

-Therefore this document updates the previous specifications for XFR-over-TCP to clarify that implementations MUST use [@!RFC7766] to optimize the use of TCP connections and SHOULD use [@!RFC7858] to manage persistent connections.
+Therefore this document updates both the previous specifications for XFR-over-TCP to clarify that implementations MUST use [@!RFC7766] (DNS Transport over TCP - Implementation Requirements) to optimize the use of TCP connections and SHOULD use [@!RFC7828] (The edns-tcp-keepalive EDNS0 Option) to manage persistent connections.

-The following sections include detailed clarifications on the updates to XFR behavior implied in [@RFC7766] and how the use of [@!RFC7858] applies specifically to XFR exchanges.
-It also discusses how IXFR and XAFR can reuse the same TCP connection.
+The following sections include detailed clarifications on the updates to XFR behavior implied in [@RFC7766] and how the use of [@!RFC7828] applies specifically to XFR exchanges.
+It also discusses how IXFR and AXFR can reuse the same TCP connection.

 For completeness, we also mention here the recent specification of extended DNS error (EDE) codes.
 For zone transfers, when returning REFUSED to a zone transfer request to an 'unauthorized' client (e.g. where the client is not listed in an ACL for zone transfers or does not sign the request with the correct TSIG key), the extended DNS error code 18 (Prohibited) can also be sent.

-[QUESTION FOR AUTHORS] Should we move the rest of this section later i.e. after the XoT discussion so the draft feels less TCP centric?

 ## Update to RFC1995 for IXFR-over-TCP